niklasramo/popo.js/README.md

 ##Good to know

-* Target element's CSS position property must be *absolute* or *fixed*.
+* Target element's CSS position property must be `absolute` or `fixed`.
-* The CSS display property of target/base/container elements must not be *none*.
+* The CSS display property of target, base and container elements must not be `none` during positioning.
-* You can use popo.js to position elements within iframes, but you have to make sure that target/base/container elements exist within the same window.
+* You can position elements within iframes, but you have to make sure that target, base and container elements exist within the same window.
-* The target element's margin affects the final position calculated by popo.js, so consider the margin as an extra offset.
+* The target element's margin affects the final position so consider the margin as an extra offset.
 This is a feature, not a bug.
-* popo.js uses the outer width/height (includes scrollbar, borders and padding) of the HTML element when calculating positions.
+* popo.js uses the outer width/height (includes scrollbar, borders and padding) of the element when calculating positions.
 However, in the case of window, document and documentElement the scrollbar width/height is omitted.

 ## License